-Abstentions are deemed to be "present" at the Meeting, are counted for quorum purposes and, other than for Proposal 1, will have the same effect as a vote against the matter.
-In the case of Proposal 1, an abstention will not be deemed to be a vote cast either for or against any nominee.
-Broker non-votes, if any, while counted for general quorum purposes, will have no effect on the voting results for any matter other than for Proposal 4.
-In the case of Proposal 4, a broker non-vote will have the same effect as a vote against the matter.
+Abstentions are deemed to be "present" at the Meeting, are counted for quorum purposes and, other than for the election of directors (Proposal 1), will have the same effect as a vote against the matter.
+In the case of the election of directors (Proposal 1), an abstention will not be deemed to be a vote cast either for or against any nominee.
+Broker non-votes, if any, while counted for general quorum purposes, will have no effect on the voting results for any matter other than for the ratification of the appointment of Deloitte & Touche, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014 (Proposal 6).
+In the case of Proposal 6, a broker non-vote will have the same effect as a vote against the matter.